oracle/olcut/README-Commands.md

 # Command Interpreter

-OLCUT provides a CommandInterpreter that can be used for invoking or interacting with your software.
+OLCUT provides a Command Interpreter that can be used for invoking or interacting with your software.
 It can be used as a test harness to poke and prod different parts of your code, or can be used inside a JVM that is also running other pieces of software that you'd like to monitor or in some other way interact with.
 It is also a great way to build simple shell-based utilities without having to make a million different main classes or command line arguments.

-The CommandInterpreter has a number of built-in commands for things like shell history, status, file redirection, running a script of commands, etc.  These commands are all grouped together for convenience, meaning they'll appear together when you run "help".
+The `CommandInterpreter` has a number of built-in commands for things like shell history, status, file redirection, running a script of commands, etc.  These commands are all grouped together for convenience, meaning they'll appear together when you run "help".

+The gnu-readline capability in the `CommandInterpreter` is provided by the [jline3 library](https://github.com/jline/jline3).
+It offers native readline-style support (including history and tab completion) on the following platforms: Solaris, Linux, OS X, FreeBSD, and Windows.
+While OLCUT is 100% Java, JLine does require a few native bits to run the Command Interpreter properly on these platforms.

 ## Defining commands

-To add your own commands to the shell you simply define and annotate methods that take a CommandInterpreter as their first argument and supported types as any additional arguments.
-Any object containing commands must implement the CommandGroup interface.
+To add your own commands to the shell you simply define and annotate methods that take a `CommandInterpreter` as their first argument and supported types as any additional arguments.
+Any object containing commands must implement the `CommandGroup` interface.
 All commands contained within the object will be put together in the same group.

 Defining a command looks like this